singh1114/best/_posts/2019-07-05-how-to-write-a-request-parameter-validation-middleware-in-node.js.markdown

 title: How to write a request parameter validation middleware in node.js
 slug: how-to-write-a-request-parameter-validation-middleware-in-node.js
 ---
 I get it!
 You don't want to repeat that code again and again.
-Maybe you are sick of writing it again and again.
+Maybe you are sick of copying those&nbsp;little function calls all over your code with some change in the parameters.
 Every time you have to create a new route or new API endpoint you have to write the same code.

-&nbsp;
+If you want to wrap all your requests with some special data this tutorial is for you.

 In terms of web development, we call them middleware...
 Just a fancy name( makes sense though).
 Middleware is something which is used to make changes to request or response data.